 The Company's Code of Conduct and Ethics provides guidelines to be followed by all Members of the Board of Directors and Senior Management to ensure the highest standards of professional conduct.
-Members of the Board of Directors and Senior Management Personnel have affirmed compliance with the Code of Conduct and Ethics for the year ended 31 December 2020 on behalf of themselves and to the extent that they are aware, on behalf of all employees reporting to them.
+Members of the Board of Directors and Senior Management Personnel have affirmed compliance with the Code of Conduct and Ethics for the year ended 31 December 2021 on behalf of themselves and to the extent that they are aware, on behalf of all employees reporting to them.
 A declaration signed by the Managing Director of the Company to this effect is contained at the end of this report.

-The said Code can be viewed on the Company's website at URL: www.fosecoindia.com/ View/policies.aspx.
+The said Code can be viewed on the Company's website at https://fosecoindia.com/Policies.aspx.